top of page

 How many days do you have to attend?

-Social Workers assist participants in setting up a schedule that works best for them.
-Persons can also come on a day not scheduled if they have already been admitted to the program.
+Social Work staff assist participants in setting up a schedule that works best for them.
+Individuals can also come on a day not scheduled if they have already been admitted to the program.
+Participants can attend every day or select a day or days that best meet their individual personal schedules.
+If a caregiver needs a loved one to attend on a nonscheduled day, they need to contact the case manager at the site to make arrangements.

 Do you provide transportation?